aptech/docs/docs/CR-norm.rst

 Format
 ----------------
 .. function:: norm(A)
 			  norm(A, norm_type)

-    :param A: Nx1 vector or NxN matrix
+    :param A:
-    :type A: TODO
+    :type A: Nx1 vector or NxN matrix

     :param norm_type: specifying which norm to compute.
         Matrix norm options: